 His primary responsibilities are with the football, skiing and men’s golf programs, though he oversees the sports information efforts for all sports, and at one time or another has personally handled nine sports during his CU career.† He has easily worked over 1,500 CU events: 407 football games including the last 365 dating to the 1983 finale, the longest active streak by any SID in the nation.

-He has coordinated numerous successful promotional campaigns and public relations programs for coaches.
-Plati has written two books on CU football, the first about the school’s 1990 national championship, and the second published in 2008, Colorado Football Vault, a coffee table style book with an awesome collection of photographs and reproduced keepsakes.† In 2005, the Denver Buff Club recognized him as its “MVB” choice (Most Valuable Buff).
+He has coordinated numerous successful promotional campaigns and public relations programs for student-athletes and coaches.† Plati has written two books on CU football, the first about the school’s 1990 national championship, and the second published in 2008, Colorado Football Vault, a coffee table style book with an awesome collection of photographs and reproduced keepsakes.† In 2005, the Denver Buff Club recognized him as its “MVB” choice (Most Valuable Buff).

 While attending CU, Plati served four years as the information director for the Rocky Mountain Athletic Conference.
 He also worked for the Colorado Golf Association and for the Rocky Mountain News.